Evan-Tyo/Blog/content/drafts/setting-up-gitlabs.md

 6. Repeat steps 2 - 5, replacing "projects" with "groups"

 Once finished there should be no groups or projects associated with the GitLabs account.\
-Groups and Projects will be explained in more detail in the following sections.
+Groups and Projects will be explained in more detail in the following section.

 ---